 At The Dental People, we use the latest technology to ensure that our patients enjoy the most precise, comfortable, safe, and predictable treatments.
-With advanced instruments like 3D cone beam imaging, guided implant surgery, and a digital impression system, it’s never been easier to get dental implants.
-Plus, our hi-tech equipment contributes to the incredible success rate of dental implants – 95% even after 10 years.
-Read on to learn more about dental implant technology in Katy!
+With advanced instruments like 3D cone beam imaging and guided implant surgery, it’s never been easier to get dental implants.
+Plus, our high-tech equipment contributes to the incredible success rate of dental implants — 95% even after 10 years.
+Read on below to learn more about dental implant technology in Katy!

 3D Cone Beam Imaging/3D CT Scanning

-Traditional X-rays only take 2D images of the mouth, which can often leave underlying issues unchecked.
+Traditional X-Rays only take 2D images of the mouth, which can often leave underlying issues undiagnosed.
 Plus, it’s difficult to view the exact size, shape, and strength of the jawbone.
-However, CT scans allow us to create a 3D image of your oral structures, giving us a better understanding of the strength and size of your jawbone and the condition of your oral health.
-Once a 3D image is created with a CT scan, we can confidently and precisely place dental implants for the highest rate of success and safety.
+However, cone beam CT scans allow us to create a 3D image of your oral structures, giving us a better understanding of the strength and size of your jawbone and the condition of your oral health.
+Once a 3D image is created with our highly advanced Carestream CS 8100 machine, we can confidently and precisely place dental implants for the highest rate of success and safety.